 Silver Birch is the name of an intelligence channeled through Maurice Barbanell for decades through Psychic News, a weekly spiritualist newspaper.
 The Silver Birch teachings, which comprise over a dozen books, are compiled into a question and answer style organized topically in this offering by Spiritual Truth Press.
 Silver Birch, the spirit in question, provides incredibly insightful and sometimes surprising wisdom.
 Although Silver Birch differs in opinion from other spiritual teachers on some topics, I feel that this fortifies the work rather than detracts from it.
 Silver Birch is an individual with opinions that are distinct from both other teachers and the sensibilities of the time in which he spoke.
 For those who are interested in the more mystical elements of Christianity in Spiritualism, Silver Birch speaks about Jesus, ‘the Nazarene’ quite often and with a sincere reverence.

-Near-Death in the ICU: Stories from Patients Near Death and Why We Should Listen to Them
+Stories from Patients Near Death and Why We Should Listen to Them

 Laurin Bellg, M.D.